hrushilok/notes/README.md

 # Getting Started with Notes app

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
+This is a demo project to create notes.
 You will be shown a login screen.
 You can view list of notes, create new notes and delete created note, once you login.
+This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

 ## Available Scripts